 The Revive we tested came with Bike Yoke's Triggy 1x remote lever.
-The Triggy lever is the best remote lever we've tested, hands down.
-This remote's ergonomics and super light lever feel simply outperformed the competition.
+The Triggy lever is one of the best remote levers we've tested.
+This remote's ergonomics and super-light lever feel simply outperformed most of the cable-actuated competition.

 Bike Yoke also gives you remote lever options.
-When purchasing a Revive you can choose between the Triggy, a vertically oriented 2x option, or the Triggy with hardware for I-Spec B or I-Spec II compatibility.
-The Triggy remote is also sold separately and can be used with number of other dropper posts on the market.
+When purchasing a Revive, you can choose between the Triggy, a vertically oriented 2x option, or the Triggy with hardware for I-Spec B or I-Spec II compatibility.
+The Triggy remote is also sold separately and can be used with many other dropper posts on the market.

 Bike Yoke claims that the 185mm version of the Revive we tested weighs 590g.
 This number is reasonably accurate for the weight of the post alone, which we measured at 586g.
 But, since the weight of a dropper post is the sum of its parts, we also weighed it with cable, housing, and the remote lever.
 The total weight is 684g.
-If that sounds heavy, well it is, but bear in mind that this is a 185mm dropper post and that means it is longer and uses more materials in its construction.
-That said, it is still slightly lighter than the Thomson Elite Covert, PNW Components Bachelor, and the e13 TRS+ despite having more travel.
+If that sounds heavy, well, it is, but bear in mind that this is a 185mm dropper post, and that means it is longer and uses more materials in its construction.

 For a more apples to apples weight assessment, we looked up the claimed weight of the 160mm version, which is 545g.
 It's safe to assume that this is the weight of the post only, so we can add 98g to that for the cable, housing, and remote, which gives us a total weight of 643g.
 This is still far from featherweight, but it is more comparable to the 150mm travel competition.
 Interestingly, in terms of grams per millimeter of travel, the Revive comes in among the lightest at 3.70g/mm.
 This is much lighter than a post like the e13 TRS+, which weighs in at 4.67g/mm.

 Ease of Setup